facebookarchive/mention-bot/README.md

-  "skipAlreadyAssignedPR": false, // mention-bot will ignore already assigned PR's "skipAlreadyMentionedPR": false, // mention-bot will ignore if there is already existing an exact mention "assignToReviewer": false, // mention-bot assigns the most appropriate reviewer for PR "skipTitle": "", // mention-bot will ignore PR that includes text in the title, "withLabel": "", // mention-bot will only consider PR's with this label.
+  "skipAlreadyAssignedPR": false, // mention-bot will ignore already assigned PR's "skipAlreadyMentionedPR": false, // mention-bot will ignore if there is already existing an exact mention "assignToReviewer": false, // mention-bot assigns the most appropriate reviewer for PR "createReviewRequest": false, // mention-bot creates review request for the most appropriate reviewer for PR "skipTitle": "", // mention-bot will ignore PR that includes text in the title, "withLabel": "", // mention-bot will only consider PR's with this label.
 Must set actions to ["labeled"].
   "delayed": false, // mention-bot will wait to comment until specified time in `delayedUntil` value